iambriccardo/scalable-capital-at-tax-report/README.md

    When using JSON:
    - The tool will automatically detect it's a JSON file
-   - Convert it to CSV format (only security transactions, excludes cash)
+   - Convert it to CSV format (only buy/sell executions are included)
+   - **Excludes**: Cash deposits, withdrawals, fees, interest, and security transfers
    - Display the full path to the generated CSV file
    - Show you a preview of the converted data
    - Ask for your confirmation before proceeding